nlp-project-germain-group-6/nlp-web-scraping/README.md

 #### 1. Data Dictionary

-Following acquisition and preparation of the initial SQL database, the DataFrames used in this project contain the following variables.
-Contained values are defined along with their respective data types.
+Following acquisition and preparation of the initial data acquitions, the contained values are defined along with their respective data types.

 | Feature         | Datatype   | Description                                                                                                                                                                                              |
 |:----------------|:-----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|